Dark-St-r/the-peoples-place/README.md

 Our aim was to integrate Near, but various challenges including issues with Infura hindered our progress, and it stopped working before the wallet integration could be completed.

 ### zkevm
-zkevm was a significant component in our marketplace, optimizing the execution of EVM smart contracts and allowing for a more seamless and efficient transaction experience.
+zkevm would be a significant component in our marketplace, optimizing the execution of EVM smart contracts and allowing for a more seamless and efficient transaction experience.

 ## Support
 For support, please contact: support@thepeoplesplace.com